URBAN ECOLOGY

 Pollinator Gardens

-Habitat loss, pollution, invasive species, and climate change are contributing to the rapid decline of insect species all over the planet.
-The monarch butterfly population alone has decreased 80% since the 1990s.
+Pollinators and other insect species are in trouble.
+Habitat loss, pollution, invasive species, and climate change are contributing to their rapid decline all over the planet.
+The Western monarch butterfly population alone has declined by upwards of 90% since the 1980s.
+This isn’t just an existential issue for the insects themselves.
 Insects provide many services that are essential to our survival—from pollination to pest control—and are a critical food source for birds, fish, amphibians, and other wildlife.
+Our pollinator gardens provide a diversity of native plants to support native pollinators in our neighborhoods, schools, and parks.

-Our pollinator gardens provide a breadth of biodiversity to support native pollinators in our area, especially city neighborhoods!
-Visit one of our gardens to learn what kinds of plants you can incorporate in your space to support the pollinators:
+Learn more: Visit one of our gardens to learn what kinds of plants you can incorporate in your space to support pollinators.

 Gardening Tips